EdwardHoward/sapper-blog/posts/static-sapper-site.md

 ---
-title: Building a statically hosted website with Sapper [WIP]
+title: Building a static website with Sapper [WIP]
 subtitle: How I made this blog
 date: 2019-09-28T07:53:46.173+00:00